Which hundred SKUs to fix first — and what to do with each

 With the windows fixed, every declining SKU gets a severity flag.
 DEAD — went from real volume to zero, usually an operational issue (stock-out, delisting, supplier change) that should be investigated internally before market research touches it.
 STEEP — dropped more than eighty percent, usually a listing or price shock, same initial response.
 SLOW — dropped twenty-to-eighty percent, genuine demand or competition shift, the deepest research target.
 Top hundred, sorted by revenue impact, with a concentration check.
 On a recent engagement, the top hundred accounted for fifty percent of total declining-SKU revenue loss.
 Fixing those hundred moves the needle.

 Naive approach to the research phase: one deep market-research query per SKU.
-A hundred SKUs times a dollar per query is eleven dollars and twenty hours of AI time, and the results are shallow because each query starts cold.
+A hundred SKUs, a hundred cold-start queries, twenty hours of AI time, and shallow results because each query has no category context and no peer comparisons.
 Protocol: cluster the hundred into five-to-eight categories, run one deep query per cluster, pick three-to-five hero SKUs for per-unit deep dives.
-Same ground covered, ten times cheaper, higher quality — each query has room to actually think.
+Same ground covered, a fraction of the time, higher quality — each query has room to actually think.

 On a recent engagement the top-line numbers looked dire — a twenty-one percent drop in units, fourteen percent in revenue, over a hundred thousand pounds sterling lighter year over year.
 Analysis could have spent a week building a case for SKU-specific demand problems.
 Fifteen minutes into the Phase 1 client interview, the real cause surfaced: the client had quietly raised prices ten percent across the board between the two periods.
 The data was showing price-elasticity, not SKU weakness.
 The protocol is built around this kind of beat.
 The data lies about cause until you talk to the client.